Conference Team

 Julia Round

 Julia is an award-winning writer and scholar whose work explores the intersections of Gothic, comics, and children’s literature.
-Her most recent books include Gothic in Comics and Graphic Novels (McFarland, 2014), Gothic for Girls (University Press of Mississippi, 2019), the co-authored Comics and Graphic Novels (Bloomsbury, 2022), and the co-edited Companion to Literary Media (Routledge, 2023), and she has also published over 50 articles and book chapters on various aspects of comics.
+Her most recent books include Gothic in Comics and Graphic Novels (McFarland, 2014), Gothic for Girls (University Press of Mississippi, 2019), the co-authored Comics and Graphic Novels (Bloomsbury, 2022), and the co-edited Companion to Literary Media (Routledge, 2023) and Multimodal Comics (Intellect, 2024).
+She has also published over fifty peer reiviewed articles and book chapters on various aspects of comics as well as press articles and writing her own comics.
 She is an Associate Professor of English and Comics Studies at Bournemouth University, UK, and a founding editor of Studies in Comics journal (Intellect Books) and the Encapsulations book series (University of Nebraska Press).
 She shares her work at www.juliaround.com.

 Joan Ormrod